-4. Apply the brakes and shift the transmission into P (Park).
+4. Apply the brakes and shift the transmission momentarily into each gear position ending in P (Park).

 5. The fluid MUST be checked with the transmission in P (Park) to be sure that the fluid level is accurate.

 6. Wipe the dipstick clean and reinsert until seated.
 Remove dipstick and note reading.